SSYernar/CodePath-IOS101-PreWork/README.md

 Submitted by: *Yernar Sadybekov*

-*ColorChanger* is an app that changes the background color of the app to a random color everytime a user presses a button.
+*ColorChanger* is an app that changes the background color of the app to a random color everytime when the user presses a button.

 Time spent: *0.2* hours spent in total